oasis-tcs/openc2-ap-sbom/ap-sbom-v1.0-wd01.md

 ### 2.1.4 Actuator Specifiers
 An Actuator is the entity that provides the functionality and performs the Action.
 The Actuator executes the Action on the Target.
 In the context of this profile, the Actuator is the SBOM and the presence of one or more Specifiers further refine which Actuator(s) shall execute the Action.

+EDITOR's NOTE: Does above make sense for SBOM?
+Is it really an actuator or is a feature of a device?
+The issue will be when there are multiple AP's on a device - we are requesting sbom of device, not separate sboms per "function" (ie actuator)

 Table 2.1.4-1 lists the Specifiers that are applicable to the SBOM Actuator.
 [Annex A](#annex-a-sample-commands) provides sample Commands with the use of Specifiers.